-♦ A HRC apparatus was used to investigate $CO_2$ corrosion of CS in a flowing water/hexane mixture at water cuts between 5% and 50%, $p{CO_2} = 1$ bar, T = 25°C, and pH 4.1.

-The metal surface was hydrophilic under stagnant conditions.

-Under flowing conditions, water was the predominant phase wetting the steel surface, particularly at low velocity and high water cut.

-At lower water cuts, a threshold velocity was identified when the surface became oil-wet and all corrosion stopped. ✤ It was confirmed that the dynamic wettability of the steel surface depends primarily on the hydrodynamics of the multiphase flow.
+- A horizontal rotating cylinder apparatus was used to investigate CO2 corrosion of carbon steel in a flowing water/hexane mixture at water cuts between 5 and 50%, p{co2}=1 bar, T=25°C, pH 4.1. - The metal surface was hydrophilic under stagnant conditions. - Under flowing conditions water was the predominant phase wetting the steel surface, particularly at low velocity and high water cut. - At lower water cuts a threshold velocity was identified when the surface became oil-wet and all corrosion stopped. - It was confirmed that the dynamic wettability of the steel surface depends primarily on the hydrodynamics of the multi-phase flow.
 However, surface adhesion of different phases lead to wetting hystereses observed in transient flow regimes.